 A hiker named Crusher also sat down with us.
 He had thru-hiked the PCT in 2009, and was out hiking a small section this year.
 He offered us beer, having bought a six-pack because that was the smallest quantity he could buy.

 Craynip (who had left the hostel after we did) hiked up, and we saw that he had one of the bags of cookies with him.
 (He took the “no marijuana” bag, which means that now, there is a bag of unmarked marijuana-spiked cookies lying on the trail.
 Someone is going to have a surprise, for sure.)

 Leaving the Chalet, the trail went along both the Lower and Upper Echo Lakes, eventually entering the Desolation Wilderness, a remote and very beautiful (if rugged) area.
 On our way in, we passed a pair of rangers and a small work crew heading back to the trailhead.

 With our late departure from town, and the limited campsite availability in the Desolation Wilderness, we stopped at the beautiful Lake Aloha, just short of eight miles.

-When we first got to the campsite, there were a bunch of annoying gnats flying around; as it became later, the mosquitoes came out.
+When we first got to the campsite, there were a bunch of annoying gnats flying around.
+Later in the evening, the mosquitoes came out.
 Craynip joined us, as did Red Cross (so-named because early on he had frequently injured himself) and Mousetrap.

-Tomorrow: leave around 6:30 to hike 25 miles, taking us almost halfway to our next resupply in Truckee, off of Donner Pass.
+Tomorrow: We plan to leave around 6:30 to hike 25 miles, taking us almost halfway to our next resupply in Truckee, off of Donner Pass.